 - (888) 756-2427

 - Last Revised:

 [PDF] or denotes a file in Adobe’s Portable Document Format.
 To view the file, you will need the Adobe® Reader® available free from Adobe.
 [Excel] or the letters [xls] indicate a document is in the Microsoft® Excel® Spreadsheet Format (XLS).
-To view the file, you will need the Microsoft® Excel® Viewer available for free from Microsoft®.
+To view the file, you will need MS Excel installed on your computer, or you can download the latest online Excel Viewer "Microsoft Docs" at https://docs.microsoft.com/en-us/office/troubleshoot/excel/get-latest-excel-viewer.
 This symbol indicates a link to a non-government web site.
 Our linking to these sites does not constitute an endorsement of any products, services or the information found on them.
 Once you link to another site you are subject to the policies of the new site.